metaplex-foundation/developer-hub/src/pages/bubblegum/verify-collections.md

 ---
 title: Verifying Collections
-metaTitle: Bubblegum - Verifying Collections
+metaTitle: Verifying Collections | Bubblegum
 description: Learn how to set, verify and unverify collections on Bubblegum
 ---